snu-sf/rusc/examples/rusc-ex3.md

   }

   fun share_memory(from: int64, to: int64, vm_id: int8) : int64 {
-    /* lock is omitted, but it is fully locked */ if(!current_vm_is_owner(from, to)) return -1
+    if(!current_vm_is_owner(from, to)) return -1
     let new_page = Mpool.alloc_page()
     if(new_page == NULL) return -1